Teen Issues Treated with Therapy at Shepherd’s Hill Academy

 Oppositional Defiance Disorder (ODD)

 Our licensed therapeutic team specializes in anger management, mindfulness, and cognitive behavioral therapy, allowing them to successfully work with teens suffering from ODD.
-In addition, family counseling, equine therapy, and the unplugged wilderness environment offered at SHA are conducive to a teen’s success.
+In addition, family sessions for the adolescent, equine therapy, and the unplugged wilderness environment offered at SHA are conducive to a teen’s success.

 Post-Traumatic Stress Disorder (PTSD)